cryptofolyo/cryptofolyo/amplspot.md

 ## -----> ----->  Case 2  Negative pool value --->
 ---> End of second week SPOT total continues at 10000 -- > AMPL 11000 Rebasing to 9000 AMPL --->  In SPOT Value 9000 AMPL if it equals 9000 SPOT --->The loss of the pool in terms of SPOT is now at 1000 SPOT - So  the pool continues without emitting any dividend.
 Pool is also locked for any redemption if the Pool is negative so that there is no run on the pool.
 -----> -----> ---> Enters JOHN ---->  JOHN comes and invest 10000 AMPL But he is a late comer coming during negative rebase ----> ---->  If JOHN came before the rebase he would have gotten 33% of the POOL but as he is late he is now lucky to get a larger slice of the pool and also gain some incentive in dividend percentage.
-Pool Value is now at 95% as the total remaining valueof pool is equal to 10000 SPOT (ALICE + BOB) Value of 10000 AMPL is now 9000 SPOT -- > So a total pool value of 19000 SPOT -- >  So John is adding 10000 SPOT to 19000 SPOT thereby having a claim to 34.48% ( 10000/29000 *100 ) of the pool only.
+Pool Value is now at 95% as the total remaining value of pool is equal to 10000 SPOT (ALICE + BOB) Value of 10000 AMPL is now 9000 SPOT -- > So a total pool value of 19000 SPOT -- >  So John is adding 10000 SPOT to 19000 SPOT thereby having a claim to 34.48% ( 10000/29000 *100 ) of the pool only.
 And as the pool is trading in loss JOHN will get an incentive of 5% Loading incentive on the 34.48% that means he will get a higher dividend claim of  38.10%  ( 34.48 +10% of 34.48 ) That means BOB and ALICE pool percentage will be (100- 38.10)/2 = 30.95% each.
 Unlucky for ALICE and BOB but they get JOHN as a supporter to average the pool without themselves investing any further.

 And anyways JOHN and BOB and ALICE all will redeem exactly the same SPOT after maturity that is 10000 SPOT

 ## -----> ----->  Case 3 Higher time lock --->
 Suppose in the same above described negative pool value scenario John locks 10000 SPOT for 30 months.
 So that means John deserve additional 30% incentive on dividends.
 Means instead of 38.10% he gets 30% additional ( 1.3 x 38.10 ) = His pool value is 49.53% This will generate a competition amongst the pool members to go for a higher time lock after each unlock.
-This longer time locks will increase the stability of the pool. ( Which is already stable because redepmtions are not possible for negative pool values anyway )
+This longer time locks will increase the stability of the pool. ( Which is already stable because redemptions are not possible for negative pool values anyway )